Blog

 Learn how intrusion detection and prevention systems have changed over time and what to expect looking ahead

-Having worked for the past 20 years for nearly every IDS/IPS vendor in product management and research, I've seen a lot of improvements to IDS/IPS products.
+We've seen a lot of improvements to intrusion detection system (IDS) and intrusion prevention system (IPS) products the past several decades.
 They all are still quite similar to their original incarnation, which started with an academic paper written in 1986.
-The IDS/IPS basic fundamentals are still used today in traditional IDS/IPSs, in next generation intrusion prevention systems (NGIPSs) and in Next-Generation Firewalls (NGFWs).
-This is a look at the beginning stages of intrusion detection and intrusion prevention, its challenges over the years and expectations for the future.
+The IDS/IPS basic fundamentals are still used today in traditional IDS/IPSs, in next generation intrusion prevention systems (NGIPSs) and in next-generation firewalls (NGFWs).
+This is a look at the beginning stages of intrusion detection and intrusion prevention, its challenges over the years and expectations for the future with the next iteration, network detection and response (NDR).

-The Intrusion Detection System (IDS) and Intrusion Prevention System (IPS) started with an academic paper written by Dorothy E. Denning titled "An Intrusion-Detection Model," which led Stanford Research Institute (SRI) to develop the Intrusion Detection Expert System (IDES).
+IDS and IPS started with an academic paper written by Dorothy E. Denning titled "An Intrusion-Detection Model," which led Stanford Research Institute (SRI) to develop the Intrusion Detection Expert System (IDES).
 That system used statistical anomaly detection, signatures and profiles of users and host systems to detect nefarious network behaviors.
 IDES had a dual approach.
-It used a rule-based Expert System[1] to detect known types of intrusions plus a statistical anomaly detection component based on profiles of users, host systems, and target systems.
-For example, it could detect that a protocol like HTTP or FTP was being misused, and could detect Denial of Service (DoS) attacks when an IP address was flooding a network.
+It used a rule-based Expert System1 to detect known types of intrusions plus a statistical anomaly detection component based on profiles of users, host systems, and target systems.
+For example, it could detect that a protocol like HTTP or FTP was being misused as well as Denial of Service (DoS) attacks when an IP address was flooding a network.

 2000 - 2005: Intrusion Detection Preferred Over Prevention

 In the early 2000s, IDS started becoming a security best practice.
 Prior to then, firewalls had been very effective for countering the threat landscape of the 1990s.
 Firewalls process traffic quickly as they have no "deep packet inspection," meaning they have no visibility into the content and context of network traffic.
 Firewalls only have the ability to react based on port, protocol and/or IP addresses.
-In the early 2000s new threats like SQL injections and cross site scripting (XSS) attacks were becoming popular and these attacks would pass right by the firewall.
-Hence the real beginning of putting the IDS into use.
+In the early 2000s, new threats like SQL injections and cross site scripting (XSS) attacks were becoming popular, and these attacks would pass right by the firewall.
+This was the real beginning of putting the IDS into use.
 The popularity of IPS would come later.

 During the early 2000s, few organizations had an IPS because they were concerned that the IPS could possibly block harmless anomalous traffic from prospects.
 The IPS works by sitting "in-line" in between an organization's network and the internet.
 When an event of interest (EOI) enters the network, the IPS would immediately block the EOI, which terminates the sender's connection to the organization's network.
 However, an EOI isn't always an attack.
 It simply could be some activity out of the ordinary occurring from the connection with the sender.
 Rather than take the chance of dropping EOI traffic coming from a prospect that is actually harmless, most companies were using an IDS rather than an IPS.
 Instead of sitting in between an organization's network and the internet, an IDS sits off to the side and mirrors all the traffic that comes into the network.
 When it discovers traffic that it perceives may be malicious, the IDS sends an alert to the organization's administrator so that an analyst can review the log activity and decide whether or not it is malicious.

-During this time signatures were written to detect exploits, not vulnerabilities.
-For any given vulnerability there could be 100 different ways to exploit it.
-Once criminals discovered a vulnerability, they could create more than a hundred different ways to exploit it, causing IDS vendors to write 100 or more different exploit signatures.
+During this time, signatures were written to detect exploits, not vulnerabilities.
+For any given vulnerability there could be many ways to exploit it.
+Once criminals discovered a vulnerability, they could create more than 100 different ways to exploit it, causing IDS vendors to write 100 or more different exploit signatures.
 When one of these known exploit signatures got through the network, the IDS would send an alert to an administrator.
-Back then, IDS vendors would brag about how many signatures it had in its database thinking the more signatures, the better they compared to their competitors.
-However, having the most signatures was not really an accurate gauge for judging the best IDS as IDS vendors also used other methods to detect threats, including pattern matching, string matching, anomaly detection and heuristic-based detection.
+Back then, IDS vendors would brag about how many signatures it had in its database thinking the more signatures, the better they were compared to their competitors.
+However, having the most signatures was not really an accurate gauge for judging the best IDS, as vendors also used other methods to detect threats, including pattern matching, string matching, anomaly detection and heuristic-based detection.

 The Adoption of IPS, 2005

-To this day, intrusion detection and prevention systems (IDS/IPS) are changing and will likely continue to change as threat actors change the tactics and techniques they use to break into networks.
-Thus far, we looked at how an academic paper birthed the IDS/IPS concept and changed over the years until 2005.
-Here, I start with 2006 and share the history of IDS/IPS and my thoughts about the ways organizations will be securing their networks in the future.
+To this day, intrusion detection and prevention systems (IDS/IPS or the combined IDPS) are changing and will likely continue to change as threat actors change the tactics and techniques they use to break into networks.

 2006 – 2010: Adoption of Faster Combined Intrusion Detection and Prevention Systems